 If you have renters insurance, your stuff could be protected no matter where it is.
 If a thief nabs your laptop or smartphone from your car, it's renters insurance, not auto insurance, that often saves the day.

 Renters insurance has off-premise protection for your stuff almost everywhere you take it.
 Your beloved bike, chained up outside your apartment (or workplace, or wherever) could receive as much protection as it would in your home — and the same goes for the rest of your stuff.

 get your free quote for renters coverage

-Now that you know how renters insurance is one of the most valuable and affordable coverages you can get, here's more good news: it's also one of the most convenient.
+Now that you know that renters insurance is one of the most valuable and affordable coverages you can get, here's more good news: it's also one of the most convenient.

 All it takes is a few minutes to be on your way to reliable renters coverage, and much-needed protection for your finances, family, and yourself.

 12 questions to ask a landlord before signing your lease